 In-app churn surveys are contextual – they are displayed right after the user clicks the cancelation button which can increase:

 - completion rate– while emails may get lost in the user’s inbox, users can’t miss in-app surveys.

-- the chance of users changing their mind– by showcasing what they will be missing out on if they cancel
+- the chance of users changing their minds– by showcasing what they will be missing out on if they cancel.

 Using in-app churn surveys vs email gives you a chance to change your users’ minds by automating personalized in-app responses based on their reasons to leave (we’ll explore this later).

 For example, you can give users the option to ‘pause my account’ as an alternative to canceling it entirely.
 On the contrary, email churn surveys are sent after the process of canceling an account is finished, so it’s harder or impossible to do the same.